Kapelianovych/moru/README.md

 useEffect(() => console.log(sum()));
 ```

 `useMemo` accepts a callback that receives the previous value (or _undefined_ on the first run) and returns a new one.
-The hook can accept an _options_ object with the `equals` property which has the same meaning as the _options_ in `useState`.
+The hook can accept an _options_ object with the `equals` property which has the same meaning as the _options_ in the `useState`.

 ## SSR